skylarbpayne/rag-evaluation/talk_outline.md

 ---

-## I. Introduction: Why Your RAG Evals Are Probably Wrong (5 minutes)
+## I. Introduction: Why Most RAG Evaluations Miss the Mark (5 minutes)

 ### The Problem
-- Most teams are flying blind with RAG evaluation
+- Most teams lack systematic RAG evaluation approaches
-- "The answer looks wrong" is not actionable debugging
+- "The answer looks wrong" provides no actionable debugging path
 - Silent failures accumulate as technical debt

-### The Promise
+### What You'll Get
 By the end of this talk, you'll have a specific checklist of what to look for when evaluating:
 - Your chunking & indexing pipeline
 - Your retrieval (both relevance AND sufficiency)